 Follow all established guidelines within the student’s IEP (Individualized Education Plan), regarding classroom adaptations and aids for hearing impaired students.
 Don’t be afraid to contact your school district if you need help.
 Often, itinerant teachers and/or consultants are available to answer questions and provide additional training if needed.
 Consider using an interpreter if the student knows American Sign Language and feels comfortable using it during class.

 It is critical for teachers to monitor the progress and understanding of all students, but especially so for those with special needs.
 Teachers must be sensitive to the needs of hearing impaired students and follow the IEP as closely as possible.
 Monitor student progress in daily work and assignments, and ask the student for feedback regarding their understanding or areas where they might be confused.
 Maintain close contact with parents and other teachers and share ideas and techniques that have been successful.
 If necessary, establish a system with the parents to monitor student work, participation and progress, such as a daily agenda.

-Teaching hearing impaired students doesn't have to be difficult, as long as you are flexible.
-When you incorporate these strategies into your teaching practice, chances are that you’ll find a number of students who benefit from your efforts.
+Teaching hearing impaired students doesn’t have to be difficult, as long as you are flexible.
+When incorporating these teaching strategies for hearing impaired students, chances are that you’ll find a number of students who benefit from your efforts.

 - (2001).
 Ontario Ministry of Education, Special Education Companion: Deaf and Hard of Hearing, pp. 22-35

 This post is part of the series: Guides for Teaching Visually and Hearing Impaired Students

 - Looking Through Their Eyes: Teaching Suggestions for Visually Impaired Students